-Critical review paper 20% Mid-Term Exam 40% Final Exam 40%
+Critical review paper

+Mid-Term Exam

+Final Exam

+Mar.
+8 (closed book exam)

-Oct.
-24 (to be collected in class) Nov.
-2 To be scheduled by Registrar.
+To be scheduled by Registrar.

 Note: All assignments must be completed in order to pass the course.
 All written assignments (including, although to a lesser extent, written exams) will be assessed at least partly on writing skills.
-Writing skills include not only surface correction (grammar, punctuation, sentence structure etc.) but also general clarity.
+Writing skills include not only surface correction (, punctuation, sentence structure etc.) but also general clarity and grammar

-CRITICAL REVIEW PAPER 20% (Due Oct.
-24: to be collected in class in hard copy)
+CRITICAL REVIEW PAPER 20% (Due Feb.
+15: to be collected in class in hard copy)